Railroad Terms

 Bullhead

-A condition where both drawbar knuckles are closed, making the coupling impossible without opening one knuckle (American slang).
+A condition where both drawbar knuckles are closed, making the coupling impossible without opening one knuckle (US).

 Carman